 Oratia Plant-Based Market

-New to the roster after the sad closure of Oratia Farmer's Market earlier this year comes this weekly plant-based offering from The Shed Collective.
+New to the roster after the sad closure of Oratia Farmer's Market earlier in 2020 comes this weekly plant-based offering from The Shed Collective.
 Set up in a beautifully restored apple shed expect to find fresh flowers, spray-free produce, organic sourdough, hemp oil, dips, hummus, olives, chocolate, chai, Ozone coffee, and abundant ready-to-eat sweet and savoury treats.
 Count us in!

 When: Saturdays 9am—1pm